 At Mechanics Savings, we understand that there is nothing more important than your privacy and security while using our website and Online Banking services.
 We are committed to taking every precaution to protect and safeguard your privacy.

-All Internet transactions, such as transfers of funds between Mechanics Savings accounts and third-party bill payment are conducted in a secure (encrypted) environment to protect your privacy.
+All Online Banking transactions, such as transfers of funds between Mechanics Savings accounts and third-party bill payments, are conducted in a secure (encrypted) environment to protect your privacy.

 Protect Your Security

-While the Internet has provided great advances in technology that allow ease and convenience for transacting business, it can also provide an entry-way to your personal information if you don’t take the necessary steps to ensure safe and secure online experiences.
+While the Internet has provided significant advances in technology that allow ease and convenience for transacting business, it can also provide an entryway to your personal information if you don’t take the necessary steps to ensure safe and secure online experiences.
 These tips will help you protect yourself and your information online.

 - NEVER provide any personal information to an inquiry that is originated by someone else.
-Do not respond to e-mail inquiries even if they appear to be from a legitimate source.
-No financial institution, business or government agency will request you to confirm personal information.
+Do not respond to email inquiries even if they appear to be from a legitimate source.
+No financial institution, business, or government agency will request you to confirm personal information.
 They already have the information if you have conducted business with them before.
-Do not provide social security numbers, account numbers, credit card numbers, passwords, user name, etc.
+Do not provide social security numbers, account numbers, credit card numbers, passwords, usernames, etc.

 - Memorize all your passwords.
-Don’t use passwords that can be easily figured out such as children’s names, social security number or date of birth.
+Don’t use passwords that can be guessed easily, such as children’s names, social security number, or date of birth.
 Use a mix of upper and lowercase letters and symbols when creating a password.
 Change your password periodically.